SalomePlatform/sat/doc/src/commands/prepare.rst

+.. include:: ../../rst_prolog.rst

 Command prepare
 ****************

 Description
 ===========
-The **prepare** command brings the sources of an application in the SOURCES application directory, in order to compile them with the compile command.
+The **prepare** command brings the sources of an application in the *sources application directory*, in order to compile them with the compile command.

-The sources can be prepared from VCS software (*cvs*,*svn*, *git*), an archive or a directory.
+The sources can be prepared from VCS software (*cvs, svn, git*), an archive or a directory.

 .. warning:: When sat prepares a product, it first removes the
              existing directory, except if the development mode is activated.